-Crowdfunding and Other Options for Idaho EntrepreneursAdded by Hawley Troxell in Articles & Publications, Business Law on November 27, 2013
+Crowdfunding and Other Options for Idaho EntrepreneursAdded by Hawley Troxell in Articles & Blogs, Business Law on November 27, 2013

 Historically, state and federal securities laws have stymied many entrepreneurs who seek to raise capital through a securities offering.
 For small business owners, the process of registering securities with the Securities and Exchange Commission (SEC) is prohibitively expensive.
 These entrepreneurs often also lack access to the institutional or wealthy investors (accredited investors) upon which the most popular registration exemptions depend.
 To improve access to the securities market for these entrepreneurs, Congress created a new registration exemption under the Crowdfund Act.
 This Act was passed with bipartisan support in April 2012 as part of the JOBS Act, and the SEC recently released a draft of Regulation Crowdfunding (Regulation CF) to implement the exemption when finalized.
 While some Idaho entrepreneurs may find this new exemption attractive, it will not be right for all.
 (For a more comprehensive summary of proposed Regulation CF, click here.)